lukerohde/docker-python-template/README.md

       - ./app:/app:delegated
 ```

-The example override file will not actually run your app.
-Instead it runs an override command that hangs the container to leave it running so you can shell in and run your application yourself.
+The provided docker-compose.override.yaml.example file will not actually run your app.
+Instead it runs docker-start.override that hangs the container to leave it running so you can shell in and run your application yourself.
 This makes debugging easy.

 The short cut for running your app then shelling in is
 `dcub app`